Mistycloud2/Aura-Clock/Google Play Docs/Aura Clock description.md

-Color Themes: Choose from five curated color palettes (Lime, Blue, Yellow, Red, Light Grey) to match your mood or decor.
+Color Themes: Choose from five easy for eyes curated color palettes (Lime, Blue, Yellow, Red, Light Grey) to match your mood or decor.